WHAT IS IT?

 WHEN IS IT?

-First displayed at Fort Point National Historic Site, at the foot of the Golden Gate Bridge in San Francisco in May 2019, and then in locations throughout the USA, the Immigrant Yarn Project will provide a testament to the creative spirit of our shared immigrant heritage.
+First displayed at Fort Point National Historic Site, at the foot of the Golden Gate Bridge in San Francisco in March 2019, and then in locations throughout the USA, the Immigrant Yarn Project will provide a testament to the creative spirit of our shared immigrant story.

 FRIENDS OF THE IYP